jellybeansoup/presskit-gifwrapped/README.md

 ![The GIFwrapped logo type.](https://raw.githubusercontent.com/jellybeansoup/presskit-gifwrapped/master/combined-logo/combined-logo.svg?token=AA1C8Z8h6XrPhjy2J97ZsqXw6FYHnP7Dks5adDyBwA%3D%3D&sanitize=true)

 # Press Kit
-This repository contains assets and press information for GIFwrapped, an iOS app for collecting and sharing GIFs.
+This repository contains assets and press information for GIFwrapped, an iOS and macOS app for collecting and sharing GIFs.

 A breakdown of key features and other basic information about GIFwrapped can be found in [Fact Sheet.md](https://github.com/jellybeansoup/presskit-gifwrapped/blob/master/Fact%20Sheet.md).
 The most recent release notes can be found in [Release Notes.md](https://github.com/jellybeansoup/presskit-gifwrapped/blob/master/Release%20Notes.md), or in [the User Guide](https://gifwrapped.co/faq/whats-new).